tranpnhi/Time-Hunter/README.md

 # Reminder/ Alarm clock
 User set time and a reminder of an event.
 When it's time, the reminder will be spoken out loudly by AI voice.
 Instead of reminders, user can also set ringtones by music notes: C D E F G A B, and use it as an alarm clock.
+#Prerequisites
+Python 3.6.2
+pip install Pillow to see images